-In modern tools, such as word processors (shown in Figure 2), the line wrap is totally handled by an algorithm that takes care of choosing when there is enough space to put that word in the current line.
+In modern tools, such as word processors (shown in Figure 2), an algorithm is in charge of handling the line wrap.
+Such algorithm takes care of choosing when there is enough space to put that word in the current line.
 Generally speaking, we can describe the problem in the following manner: